-An 8.2-m VLT Unit Telescope with the FOIlS and CONICA instruments
+An 8.2-m VLT Unit Telescope with the FORS and CONICA instruments

-The drawing shows an 8.2-m VLT Unit Telescope with the FOIlS and CONICA instruments attached at the Cassegrain and coude foci, respectively.
+The drawing shows an 8.2-m VLT Unit Telescope with the FORS and CONICA instruments attached at the Cassegrain and coude foci, respectively.

 To reach one of the instruments, the light from a celestial object is first collected by the 8.2-m main mirror.
 From here, it is reflected towards the l.l-m secondary mirror (at the top of the telescope tube) and from there back towards the main mirror.
 Depending on which of the two instruments is used, a third mirror can be flipped into or out of the light beam.